+The ATI Comprehensive Predictor assessment is administered during the final semester of the BSN A and BSN B curriculum as a course requirement of NUR 420A Senior Seminar.
 A student who does not achieve a 95% or greater Predicted Probability of Passing NCLEX® score on the initial attempt will have a second opportunity to attempt the ATI Comprehensive Predictor exam.
 In order to be eligible for a second attempt, completion of the 50% level of the Virtual ATI NCLEX -RN ® review program is required.
 The score achieved on the first attempt of the ATI Comprehensive Predictor Exam will be recorded as a course grade within NUR 420A Senior Seminar, based on national norms determined by ATI, and will be weighted at no greater than 10% of the final course grade.

-If a student does not earn a Predicted Probability of Passing NCLEX® score of 95% or higher on the second attempt of the ATI Comprehensive Predictor exam, graduation will be delayed.
-The student will meet with the Nursing Chair to complete an ATI Complete Non-Graduate Form.
-The student must complete the entire Virtual ATI NCLEX Review program and be released by the Virtual ATI Coach.
-When the College receives notification of this release, the Standardized Nursing Assessment Test graduation requirement will be met.
+If a student does not earn a Predicted Probability of Passing NCLEX® score of 95% or higher on the second attempt of the ATI Comprehensive Predictor exam, the student is strongly encouraged to complete the entire Virtual ATI NCLEX Review program post-graduation.